Should you use a sales script?

 Improvements spread faster throughout your whole team

-When you have a sales script everyone is using, and one sales rep deviates and tries a different approach, and find it consistently performs better—that improvement now gets shared!
+When you have a sales script or talk tracks that everyone is using, and one sales rep deviates and tries a different approach, and find it consistently performs better—that improvement now gets shared!
 The whole team learns this way, rather than it being just one creative sales genius.
 You continuously elevate the skill level of your whole team.

 Less low performance days